yourlocalcoder/ButterWeb/README.md

 ButterWeb is basically a new version of the web, you can host sites which will be displayed in Butter Dog Search

 # How to upload
-To upload a site, create a pull request.
+To upload a site, upload your folder and create a pull request.
 Or you can create an issue and link your repository.

 # Rules
 1. No gaming/unblocking sites